swanpyaetun/swan_polyglot-microservices-application/swan_docs/swan_prerequisites.md

 Do the same for other microservices, except postgresql and valkey-cart.
 There is no CI/CD pipeline and private ECR repository for postgresql and valkey-cart microservices.

-### 3.3.
-How to run CI/CD pipelines for microservices

-CI/CD pipelines for microservices can be triggered in 3 ways:
-1. The CI/CD pipelines run when a pull request is opened against the main branch.
-2. The CI/CD pipelines run when a direct push is made to the main branch.
-3. In swanpyaetun/swan_polyglot-microservices-application repository, go to "Actions".
-Choose a microservice that you want to run CI/CD pipeline for.
-Click "Run workflow", and click "Run workflow" to run the CI/CD pipeline for the selected microservice.

 ## 4. Karpenter

 ### 4.1. swan_kubernetes/swan_karpenter/ec2nodeclass.yaml

 Private subnets, EKS node IAM role, and default cluster security group are already created in [https://github.com/swanpyaetun/swan_eks-infrastructure](https://github.com/swanpyaetun/swan_eks-infrastructure).

 Run this command before running the next command.
-Enter AWS Access Key ID and AWS Secret Access Key of the IAM User, and ap-southeast-1 as Default region name.
+Enter AWS Access Key ID and AWS Secret Access Key of the IAM user, and ap-southeast-1 as Default region name.
 ```bash
 aws configure
 ```